dmbarbour/glas/docs/GlasApps.md

 Transaction machines don't solve live coding, but they do lower a few barriers.
 Application code can be updated atomically between transactions.
 Threads can be regenerated according to stable non-deterministic choice in the updated code.
 Divergence or 'tbd' programs simply never commit; they await programmer intervention and do not interfere with concurrent behavior.

 Remaining challenges include stabilizing application state across minor changes, versioning major changes, provenance tracking across compilation stages, rendering live data nearby the relevant code.

-## Robust References

-Applications are in charge of allocating local references to objects, i.e. instead of `var foo = open filename` I favor an API style closer to `open filename as "foo"`.
-This allows for static allocation, hierarchical regions, or decentralization for dynamic allocations.
-References can carry convenient information for debugging.
-Importantly, it avoids concerns related to abstraction or forgery for references.

-This design essentially makes references second-class, in the sense that they cannot be directly communicated between scopes.
-Indirect communication of references is still feasible, e.g. we could include an API that allows establishing a subchannel over an existing channel, or allows connecting two channels.

 ## Effects API